chrislongo/HttpShell/README.md

 ###Tack on query parameters.

-If you're using an API that requires a key tacked on every URL rather than typing it every time set a tack on and it will be send automatically:
+If you're using an API that requires a key tacked on every URL, rather than typing it every time set a "tackon" and it will be send automatically:

 ```
 graph.facebook.com:/> tackons access_token=AAACEcEase0c...